Kutimo/eksamen_emne6/exam_blazor_wasm/exam_blazor_wasm/README.md

 **UserService Tests**

-* `GetUsersAsync_ReturnsUsers_WhenApiSucceeds`  - Here we test that the api
+* `GetUsersAsync_ReturnsUsers_WhenApiSucceeds`  - Here we test that the API
   response maps correctly User model.
 * `GetUsersAsync_ReturnsFailure_WhenApiReturnsError` - Here we test the error
-  handling when the api fails.
+  handling when the API fails.
 * `GetUsersAsync_ReturnsFailure_WhenNoDataReceived` - Here we make sure the
   handling of an empty response returns an error.